mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 Results will be retrieved from database tables and aggregated for reporting.
 Any failures will be reported from the information found in log files and third party reports as well as any client reported issues tracked during the testing period.

+The patient "transmit" rate will be calculated as the number of patient documents transmitted (numerator) divided by the number of patient documents created (denominator).
+The patient transmit success rate will be calculated as the number of patient documents successfully transmitted (numerator) divided by the number of patient documents attempted to be transmitted (denominator).

 #### Expected Outcome(s)

-There is expected to be an possibly extremely low occurrence of messages unable to be transmitted from the patient portal to third parties.
+It is expected that the rate of messages unable to be transmitted from the patient portal to third parties will be extremely low, with the transmit success rate (numerator: documents successfully transmitted, denominator: documents attempted to be transmitted) at 99%.
 MIE may produce test messages to transmit to mieweb.com and ccme.com (our Direct compliant email domain) to validate this functionality if necessary.
+The goal for the transmit rate (numerator: documents transmitted, denominator: documents created) is 1%, though this will depend on patient engagement with the transmit feature.

 #### Care Setting(s)